PeaceAndLove1337/PeaceAndLove1337/README.md

 - 👋 Hi, I’m @PeaceAndLove1337 (Pavlov Ivan from Russia)
 - 👀 I’m interested in Android/kotlin/java/etc
 - 🌱 I’m currently learning Android/kotlin/java/etc
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me ... deltabd33@gmail.com

 <!---
 PeaceAndLove1337/PeaceAndLove1337 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.